Heel and foot pain

 Ingrown toenails are very common and can be extremely uncomfortable.
 They are often overlooked because people don’t think that a nail can cause so many problems.
 However, once you have had an ingrown toenail, you soon find out much it can impact you, particularly if you have an infection.

-The key to managing an ingrown toenail is all about getting the right treatment at the right time.
+To managing an ingrown toenail is all about getting the right treatment at the right time.
 Sometimes, just trimming the nail and removing a small spike can settle things down nicely; however, if you have had repeated infections requiring antibiotics, often the best form of treatment is to complete nail surgery under a local anaesthetic, making the whole experience after the injection pain free.
-Most of the time, we only actually need to remove a small section of the nail and once everything has healed, you barely notice that anything has been done.
-Sometimes you can get an ingrown toenail at the base of the nail around the cuticle.
-This can be managed by removing the nail and then letting it grow back on its own, which often solves the problem.
+If you have a problem toenail, we start with an ingrown toenail assessment appointment, in which we complete an examination and talk you through the possible options.
+If appropriate, we can often then perform nail surgery within a week or two.

 Verrucae

 Verrucae are common, and they are not always painful.
 However, if they are under a weight bearing aspect of the foot, they can be extremely uncomfortable to live with.
 Verrucae are part of the HPV virus (human papillomavirus) and are essentially a wart of the foot.
-The key to any verruca treatment is to try and cause an immune response within your body.
-Essentially, your verruca will not settle until your body knows that it is there.

 Verrucae in children do not always have to be treated.
 Generally, if they are not causing any discomfort, then we leave them alone.
 Appointment wise we start with our Verruca Assessment appointment, in which we will examine the potential verrucae and then come up with a treatment plan that is right for you.